CAIP-25: Wallet Create Session JSON-RPC Method

 • message = “User disapproved requested notifications”

-• When provider evaluates requested chains to not be supported
+• When provider evaluates networks requested by chainId as not supported

 • code = 5100

-• message = “Requested chains are not supported”
+• message = “Requested networks are not supported”

 • When provider evaluates requested methods to not be supported